-We are very pleased to offfer the lAight therapy in our office in Vienna from March 2021.
-We have specially trained doctor's assistants and a wound manager on our team who have a lot op experience with acen inversa (hidradenitis suppurativa) and lAight therapy.
+We are very pleased to offfer the lAight therapy in our office in Vienna since March 2021.
+We have specially trained doctor's assistants on our team who have a lot op experience with acne inversa (hidradenitis suppurativa) and lAight therapy.

 Recent studies show modified colonization (microbiome) of the skin and intestines in patients affected by acne inversa.
 Based on analyses of the existing population of the study, a proposal for alternatives is being developed.
 It is assumed that a change in germ colonization will soon make it easier to understand and treat many diseases that are difficult to treat today.